codesharedot/quantum-resistant-ledger-price/README.md

-# theta price
+# 0x price

-Gets the theta price with Python (from JSON).
+Gets the 0x price with Python (from JSON).

 https://pythonbasics.org